 WPDN’s inclusion in these organizations and many others are indicative of a commitment to excellence and dedication to their wide array of clients.
 When Scott Ortiz began working with WPDN in 1991, he brought with him a passion to serve the community both inside and outside of the courtroom.
 That passion is shared by all who work at WPDN, which has led to its inclusion in a variety of local and national organizations, such as the American Bar Association, the Wyoming State Bar, the International Association of Defense Counsel, the USTA Constitution & Rules Committee, and the Defense Research Institute.
 The staff of WPDN also gives their time and money to a variety of charitable organizations, including CASA of Natrona County, the Casper Rotary Club, Casper American Legion Baseball, the Mercer House Family Resource Center, and many more.
 Every associate and paralegal who joins WPDN does so with the passion and desire to better their community both in the jobs they perform and the examples they set.

-Though the staff of WPDN has grown from two to four to seven to, now, more than twenty-five people, it still remains a family type of environment.
+Though the support staff, WPDN has grown from two to four to seven to, now, more than twenty–five people, it still remains a family type of environment.
 The staff of WPDN takes care of each other, whether it’s a paralegal working for multiple attorneys or the attorneys themselves taking on work for their peers.
 WPDN associates are more than just colleagues, and the people for whom they work are more than just clients.
-WPDN is a family, and that’s exactly what Barry Werhli envisioned when he started his firm 70 years ago.
+WPDN is a family, and that’s exactly what Bill Wehrli envisioned when he started his firm 70 years ago.

-“In short, count on us to do good work at a fair price.”
+“In short, count on us to do excellent legal work at a fair price.”

 For the past 70 years, that is exactly what WPDN has done.